JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 ### Allowed values

-When exposing a function with the napi macro you are limited into what types are supported in the arguments/returns types.
-The function doc page lists then [here](https://napi.rs/docs/concepts/function#arguments).
+When exposing a function with the napi macro you are limited to what types are supported in the arguments/returns types.
+The function doc page lists them [here](https://napi.rs/docs/concepts/function#arguments).
 The TLDR is most "primitive" rust types are supported and any struct you add the `#[napi]` macro too.
-This could cause issues with third party libraries, so you probably will need to make your own wrapper types to pass them between rust and node.
+This could cause issues with third-party libraries, so you probably will need to make your own wrapper types to pass them between rust and node.

 ### Exposing Classes

-While the above works its obviously very restrictive and crappy rust, so let's expose a wrapper around `sql_jr_execution::Execution`, so the node side can run arbitrary queries + track state.
+While the above works it's very restrictive and crappy rust, so let's expose a wrapper around `sql_jr_execution::Execution`, so the node side can run arbitrary queries + track state.

 Like we did with functions you can add the `#[napi]` macro above structs to expose them as a JS class.
 While we could add that macro in the `sql_jr_execution` crate on the `Execution` struct itself I think it will be better to have a napi crate + explicit wrapper structs to keep the API of the node addon more stable.
 Also, as you will come to see there are some limitations on the exposed code that would be nice to not litter the rest of the code base with.

-So let's make a `NodeExec` struct like so
+So let's make a `NodeExec` struct like this

 ```rust:src/lib.rs
 #[napi(js_name = "Execution")]